-Hunter S. Thompson: “America could have been a fantastic monument to all the best instincts of the human race.
+Hunter S. Thompson, the originator of Gonzo Journalism on the American Dream, in a BBC documentary from 1978: “America could have been a fantastic monument to all the best instincts of the human race.
 Instead, we just moved in here and destroyed the place from coast to coast like killer snails.
 Everybody wants power over a country that’s had it’s day.”

-Hunter S. Thompson, whose first-person subjective “Gonzo Journalism” made him a famous political and cultural commentator, went on the road to Hollywood in 1978 with a BBC film crew.
+Hunter S. Thompson (1937-2005), whose first-person subjective “Gonzo Journalism” made him a famous political and cultural commentator.
+He rose to prominence with the publication of Hell’s Angels (1967), a book for which he spent a year living and riding with the Hell’s Angels motorcycle club to write a first-hand account of their lives and experiences.
+He went on the road to Hollywood in 1978 with a BBC film crew.

 Hunter S. Thompson : “The third president, Thomas Jefferson, had a vision of America.
 He believed that this whole new country, this giant unformed continent offered a chance to start again.
 The premise was very simple.
 That human beings acting in a sense of enlightened self interest are smart enough to do the right thing and know the truth.
 America could have been a fantastic monument to all the best instincts of the human race.
 Instead, we just moved in here and destroyed the place from coast to coast like killer snails.
 Everybody wants power over a country that’s had it’s day.
 I think we’re finished.”